 This is Part 10 of my series on Puberty and Growth

 One of the biggest differences between feeding children in the first and second decade of childhood is how much time we spend teaching them.
-Much of what little ones learn about food come from everyday events – structure, food offerings and autonomy within that structure.
+Much of what little ones learn about food comes from everyday events – structure, food offerings and autonomy within that structure.
 But as kids reach double digits, teaching plays a much bigger role in feeding them then it did previously.

 Problem is, no one teaches parents how to be effective teachers when it comes to food, nutrition and body image.
 It’s so easy to just throw your hands up and give up.
 But with the right tools, teaching kids can be rewarding and effective.